jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 - Diagram Metrics
 - System Methods

-The diagram does need to be able to display the whole system in terms of just coding principles, and not coding aspects, because you need to be able to start programming coding aspects using the diagrams.
+The diagram might need to be able to display the whole system in terms of just coding principles, and not coding aspects, because you need to be able to start programming coding aspects using the diagrams.
 The diagrams need to already be in the language, when you don’t yet have coding aspects.
 However, coding aspects might be applying to the display of diagrams.

 -----

 For practical reasons, a triangle's purpose may have to be maintained.
-This does make the diagram not be an exact representation of ALL the systematics, so that sucks.
+This might make the diagram not be an exact representation of ALL the systematics, so that sucks.
 The different purposes of the triangle may be base class, interface, group, joint access modifier, etcetera.
 I guess if you want to group members by different aspects, triangles might overlap.
 I already brainstormed about that some time in the past.
 \> But overlap can be avoided by automatic containment?
 Couldn’t it?
 How might that look?
 It might create secondary references, won’t it?

 -----